PHIL 331: Philosophy, Science and Religion (Dr. Vailati) Spring 2012

 Spelling and grammar

 Papers must be written in correct English.
+Papers containing grammatical or usage errors will have to be resubmitted and will lose 10% of their grade.
 Students who feel unsure about their command of grammar should make sure to remedy the problem as quickly as possible by using the writing center, for example.

 Many students often confuse the following words: